rust-lang/book/second-edition/nostarch/chapter12.md

 You may notice that the first value in the vector is `"target/debug/minigrep"`, which is the name of our binary.
 This matches the behavior of the arguments list in C, and lets programs use the name by which they were invoked in their execution.
-It's convenient to have access to the program name in case we want to print it in messages or change behavior of the program based on what command line alias was used to invoke the program, but for the purposes of this chapter we're going to ignore it and only save the two arguments we need.
+It’s convenient to have access to the program name in case we want to print it in messages or change behavior of the program based on what command line alias was used to invoke the program, but for the purposes of this chapter we’re going to ignore it and only save the two arguments we need.

 ### Saving the Argument Values in Variables